PerisWamoni/House-Sales-Analysis/README.md

 An insurance company needs to identify the key features of a home that influence its market value.
 This information is crucial when estimating potential payouts in the event of a total loss.
 While the company understands that predicting the exact market value of a home based on its features is challenging, it aims to develop a model that can highlight the most significant features affecting home values.This is important to this company because it directly impacts the company's risk management and financial planning.
 By understanding the key features that influence home values, the company can make more informed estimates of potential payouts, helping it to manage risk and plan for financial contingencies.

 # Objectives
-One objective for this analyss was to discover the features of a home that most significantly impact its market value.
+One objective for this analysis was to discover the features of a home that most significantly impact its market value.
-Another was to predict this home sales prices based on the other features in the dataset.
+Another was to predict home sales prices based on the other features in the dataset.

 ## Data Understanding
 The data used for this project is the King County House Sales dataset.
 The dataset contains house sale prices for King County in Washington State, which includes Seattle.
 It includes homes sold between May 2014 and May 2015.It was surced from kaggle and directly relates to our data analysis question as it contains information about various features of homes and their corresponding sale prices.The target variable for this analysis is price, which represents the sale price of each home.